siccar/deploy_azure/README.md

 ## Steps

-Documentation and tooling to deploy a Siccar installation
+Documentation and tooling to deploy a Siccar installation on Microsoft Azure.

+The following Azure resources should be deployed in your choosen subscription and data centre location.

+* Azure Kubernetes Service
+* Cosmos API For MongoDB
+* Azure Database for MySQL

+Once you have the ingress IP address from the AKS deployment you should add the appropriate DNS record

-Within your choosen environment download this tool
+Within your choosen deployment environment download this tool, we currently support Powershell environments on Windows / Mac / Linux but not currently Azure Cloud Shell.

      git clone https://github.com/siccar/deploy